Skip to Content

 How can I obtain my center's data?

-The Center Performance Analytics (CPA) tool, available on the CIBMTR Portal, is designed to support HCT center performance and quality initiatives using the dataset from the Transplant Center-Specific Survival Analysis.
-Users authorized by their center can visualize and filter their center's own one-year survival rate, based on the rolling three-year period of data included in the Transplant Center-Specific Survival Analysis dataset.
+The Center Performance Analytics (CPA) tool, available on the CIBMTR Portal, is designed to support HCT center performance and quality initiatives using the dataset from the Center-Specific Survival Analysis.
+Users authorized by their center can visualize and filter their center's own one-year survival rate, based on the rolling three-year period of data included in the Center-Specific Survival Analysis dataset.
 Users can create and implement customized, ad hoc queries and export a download of the source dataset for their center, which they may share at their discretion.
-CPA is refreshed annually following release of the Transplant Center-Specific Survival Report.
+CPA is refreshed annually following release of the Center-Specific Survival Report.

 Copies of prior Center-Specific Survival Reports and center univariate reports can be downloaded from the DataOps dashboard found on the CIBMTR Portal.